Home » Recipes » Low Carb » Chicken Zucchini Enchiladas

 Chicken Zucchini Enchiladas

-Easy Chicken Zucchini Enchiladas are stuffed with melted cheese, chicken and red enchilada sauce for a delicious low carb twist on this Mexican classic!
+These easy Chicken Zucchini Enchiladas are stuffed with melted cheese, chicken and a zesty red enchilada sauce for a tasty twist on a Mexican classic.
+Replacing the tortillas with thick cut zoodles makes this the perfect summertime dinner!

 Prep Time15 minutes